minprog/app-studio/10 Design/20 Week 2/10 Content.md

 ## Homework

-Choose an app you have on your phone -- preferably one that you really like or one that is really "meh" to you.
+Choose one app you have on your phone -- preferably one that you really like or one that is really "meh" to you.
 Use the concepts from the readings to answer the following questions:

 1. What gap in the user experience can you infer from the app's functionality?
 Create your own precise definition of this gap.